How To Conduct a Gap Analysis in Project Management

 Indeed, it is in the company's best interest to focus on projects where it has the necessary resources or competitive advantages.

-How do you identify gaps in project management?
+How to identify gaps in project management?

 Define an action plan

-Getting to the root of the problem
+Finding the root of the problem

 Visualize the ideal situation

-Gathering information
+Gather information

-Consider all data sources
+Consider any data source

 External and internal factors